A National Trail through mid-Wales

 Free 1st Class postage on UK orders.
 European postage from £2 per item.
 Worldwide postage from £3 per item.
 If you're not happy with your purchase for any reason, we'll give you a full refund.

-Guidebook to Glyndwr's Way, a mid-Wales long-distance National Trail of 135 miles taking 9 days to walk, and 2 days (and 29 miles) to complete the loop down the Offa's Dyke Path to create a circular trail.
-It loops west from Knighton via Machynlleth to Welshpool and covers quiet hills, forests and rolling countryside.
+Guidebook to walking Glyndwr's Way, a long-distance National Trail through mid-Wales.
+The 135 mile route from Knighton via Machynlleth to Welshpool takes 9 days to walk, and 2 days (29 miles) to complete the loop down the Offa's Dyke Path to create a circular trail.
+A lovely trail through quiet hills, forests and rolling countryside.

 - spring, summer and autumn are ideal for walking; winter can be a problem if there is deep snow; after prolonged rain some parts can be muddy